 Mature non-graduate applicants

-A minimum grade C in mathematics, English and double award science (or equivalent).
-You may offer qualifications which are equivalent to GCSE.
+GCSEs: A minimum grade C in mathematics, English Language and double award science (or an equivalent standard in other qualifications approved by the University).

 Non-academic entry requirements